High Dimensional Mode Hunting Using Pettiest Components Analysis: Abstract

 \section{Abstract}

-Principal component analysis has been used to reduce dimensionality of datasets for a long time.
+Principal components analysis has been used to reduce the dimensionality of datasets for a long time.
 In this paper, we will demonstrate that in mode detection the components of smallest variance, the pettiest components, are more important.
-We prove that when the data follows a multivariate normal distribution, by implementing ``pettiest component analysis'' when the data is normally distributed, we obtain boxes of optimal size in the sense that their size is minimal over all possible boxes with the same number of dimensions and given probability.
-We illustrate our result with a simulation revealing that pettiest component analysis works better than its competitors.
+We prove that for a multivariate normal or Laplace distribution, we obtain boxes of optimal volume by implementing ``pettiest component analysis'', in the sense that their volume is minimal over all possible boxes with the same number of dimensions and fixed probability.
+This reduction in volume produces an information gain that is measured using active information.
+We illustrate our results with a simulation and a search for modal patterns of digitized images of hand-written numbers using the famous MNIST database; in both cases pettiest components work better than their competitors.
+In fact, we show that modes obtained with pettiest components generate better written digits for MNIST than principal components.